 Metrics can enable content teams to interrogate their content in more detail and, even when using high-level metrics, there’s an opportunity to impact a number of factors.
 These might include:

 Every organisation will have their own content metrics and should measure their starting point/baseline, define their own version of content ‘engagement’ and see what happens.
 The results will inevitably be both thought-provoking and actionable.

 The question around measuring content is how do we do this?
 What data should we use in relation to specific KPIs?
 And what tools can we employ to demonstrate the effectiveness of our content?Every business will require its own measures of success, be it quantitatively, qualitatively or tied to engagement metrics.
 Approaching this from a customer experience perspective with a targeted focus gives content strategists opportunities to consider the ROI and ‘measurability’ of content and how these factors can be aligned.

 Example 1: increase the number of registrations on the site – the KPI would be a greater volume of participants signing-up and the methodology would be business stats/data on sign-ups

 Example 2: increase the number of targeted actions, for example downloads – the KPI would be an increase in download volume, measured by conversion tracking

 Beverley has worked in the content discipline for more than 20 years.
-Having held senior content leadership roles at PayPal and SGS, she is experienced at working across international markets and in heavily regulated industries.
-At PayPal, working within the Globalisation function, she defined requirements and successfully implemented the next generation in-context content management system.
+Having held leadership roles at PayPal, Three and SGS, she is experienced at working across international markets and managing large global content teams.

-She currently works as an Interim Director on content and digital transformation projects relishing the challenge of bringing organisations’ legacy systems and processes up to speed.
-Beverley also speaks, tweets and blogs on digital transformation and content-related topics.
-She tweets @GlobalWordsmith and blogs at FiftyWords.
+She currently works as an Interim Director on content and digital transformation projects relishing the challenge of bringing organisations' legacy systems and processes up to speed.
+Beverley also speaks, tweets and blogs on content-related topics.
+She tweets @GlobalWordsmith and blogs at fiftywords.co.uk.